Need a quick recommendation? My choice for the best knee brace for torn meniscus and ACL is the McDavid 429X Knee Brace.

 - No metal hinges.
 May not be suitable for those requiring stronger support.

 - The length of the middle velcro strap is tricky.
 Sometimes too long or too short.

 The Awesome Choice

 There has not been any conclusive scientific evidence on the positive or negative effects of knee braces.
 Exercise proper caution when selecting a knee brace and definitely go and visit your doctor to get an accurate assessment of the extent of your injury.
 You should always prioritize the healing of your ligaments.
-Take a break from playing basketball and follow the advice of your doctor on what activities you can continue doing.
+Take a break from playing basketball or running and follow the advice of your doctor on what activities you can continue doing.